cfpb/design-system/docs/pages/forms.md

           * Can be harder for users to see where they are within the form

-          * It can slow users down as they have to click and load each section
+          * Can slow users down as they have to click and load each section

-          * You lose the contextual information from neighboring sections
+          * Loses the contextual information from neighboring sections

           * Harder for users to review and edit previous sections

-          * There’s no single place for users to go back and edit their data
+          * No single place for users to go back and edit their data

           * Not a natural fit for non-linear processes like looping, adding and removing
-      - variation_name: 'Option 3: Accordion'
+      - variation_name: Accordion
         variation_description: >-
-          All sections on a single page, but each new section only appears once the previous section has been completed.
-Done well, option 3 is a hybrid of the other two that has benefits of both the other options.
+          All sections are on a single page, but each new section only appears once the previous section has been completed.
+Done well, option 3 is a hybrid of the other two that has benefits of both.

           Within this hybrid option there are still some important design decisions to make, for example: